DelphiWorlds/Kastri/Readme.md

 [Playground](https://github.com/DelphiWorlds/Playground) is a separate repository that serves as a testing ground for features that may or may not be included in Kastri.
 Please visit the Playground for features/demos that are on the bleeding edge!

-## Delphi 11 changes
+## Delphi 11/12 changes

-With the introduction of Delphi 11, there have been some changes related to Android.
-You may notice new jar files in the `Lib` folder where the name is the same as an existing jar, with a suffix of `2.0.0` (or greater) e.g. `dw-kastri-base-2.0.0.jar`.
-Jars with a `2.0.0` suffix will work **only with Delphi 11** (and possibly later).
-If a jar does not have a corresponding jar with a `2.0.0` (or greater) suffix, it should also work with Delphi 11.
+With the introduction of Delphi 11 and Delphi 12, there have been some changes related to Android.
+You may notice new jar files in the `Lib` folder where the name is the same as an existing jar, with a suffix of `2.0.0` or `3.0.0` e.g. `dw-kastri-base-3.0.0.jar`.
+Jars with a `2.0.0` suffix will work **only with Delphi 11**, and those with a suffix of `3.0.0` will work **only with Delphi 12**.
+If a jar does not have a corresponding jar with a `2.0.0` or `3.0.0` suffix, it should also work with Delphi 11 or Delphi 12.
 Please also see the Demos section below.

-**Due to the above changes to Delphi 11, the existing demos that were created with Delphi 10.4 or earlier may require the [Android Libraries fix](https://github.com/DelphiWorlds/HowTo/tree/main/Solutions/AndroidLibraries)**
+**Due to the above changes to Delphi 11 and Delphi 12, the existing demos that were created with Delphi 10.4 or Delphi 11 when using them with a later version of Delphi may require the [Android Libraries fix](https://github.com/DelphiWorlds/HowTo/tree/main/Solutions/AndroidLibraries)**

 ## Intro video